Dr Jason Scott-Warren, Faculty of English

 I studied English at Jesus College, Cambridge, and went on to become a graduate student and a Research Fellow there.
 From 1998-2004 I was a lecturer at the University of York, where I set up the Centre for Renaissance and Early Modern Studies; in 2004, I was appointed to a lectureship at Cambridge and a Fellowship of Gonville and Caius College.
 I did my PhD under the supervision of Warren Boutcher on books as gifts at the Elizabethan and Jacobean courts; this formed the basis of my first book.
 Since then, I have written numerous studies of early modern literature in circulation, as well as broader accounts of the relationship between writing and cultural history; for the latter, see my second book, Early Modern English Literature (2005).
 I am working on a book about Shakespeare's first documented reader, currently entitled Ecologies of Reading in Early Modern England: Richard Stonley's Paper Trails.
 I'm also co-editing two collections with Andrew Zurcher: the first a collection of essays entitled Text, Food and the Early Modern Reader: Eating Words, the second the Oxford Handbook of Renaissance Poetry.

-I'm on the advisory board for the new Oxford Critical Edition of the Works of Thomas Nashe and for the ARHC-funded York/Cambridge project on 'Remembering the Reformation'.
-I also sit on the editorial board for the Transactions of the Cambridge Bibliographical Society and the Ashgate 'Material Readings in Early Modern Culture' series, and I'm a member of the Cambridge Digital Humanities Network.
+I'm an editor for the new Oxford Critical Edition of the Works of Thomas Nashe and am on the advisory board for the ARHC-funded York/Cambridge project on 'Remembering the Reformation'.
+I also sit on the editorial board for the Transactions of the Cambridge Bibliographical Society and the Routledge 'Material Readings in Early Modern Culture' series, and I'm a member of the Cambridge Digital Humanities Network.

-Early modern literary and cultural history; history of reading/of the book; textual archaeologies; editing in theory and practice; writing and the self; literature and anthropology; materiality, embodiment, posthumanism; literatures of London.
+Early modern literary and cultural history; history of reading/of the book; textual archaeologies; editing in theory and practice; writing and the self; literature and anthropology; materiality, embodiment, distributed personhood; literatures of London.